Great Depression Cooking: Tomato Bisque

-This way some people got access to the fresh produce like fresh tomatoes, turnips, ruhbarb and some sorts of seasonal fruit.
+This way some people got access to fresh produce like fresh tomatoes, turnips, rhubarb and some sorts of seasonal fruit.

 Despite the fancy name tomato bisque is just a delicious soup which can be easily made and ingredients don’t cost a ton.

 Pro tip: back in the 30s people didn’t have powerful blenders.
 Instead, housekeepers boiled tomatoes and onions and then used a sieve to pass the ingredients through making a purée.
 For this recipe, I used my blender to speed up a process but you can do it the old way if you want to 😉

 - 2 bay leaves

 - 2 tbsp of flour